plotly/Dash.NET/src/Dash.NET.ComponentGeneration/README.md

 # Basics of AST (Abstract Syntax Tree) based code generation
 This is a basic overview of AST based code generation.
-It covers the most commonly used concepts in F# syntax and how they are generated using the tools in the `FSharp.Compiler` and `FsAst` libraries, as well as a handful of useful-to-know quirks of the system.
+It covers the most commonly used concepts in F# syntax and how they are generated using the tools in the `FSharp.Compiler` and `FsAst` ([FsAst on github](https://github.com/ionide/FsAst)) libraries, as well as a handful of useful-to-know quirks of the system.

 `FsAst` provides useful abstractions for the built-in `FSharp.Compiler` AST elements.
 `FsAst.Rcd` defines record types that correspond with the classes in `FSharp.Compiler`